droglenc/NCNRS349/modules/CourseIntro.md

 ## Preparation for Class

 * Read or listen to the media reports linked to in the background of the Class Exercise below.
-Use these to come to class with general background information about the Lake Mille Lacs Walleye fishery.
+Use these to come to class with general background information about the Lake Mille Lacs Walleye fishery. [*There are no guide questions to turn in on GradeScope for this preparation.*]

 ## Practice